Sriram-murugesan/Yzone-1st-prg/AI_PROMPT_DESIGN.md

 ## Continuous Improvement

 The prompt design can be refined based on:
-- Quality of AI analyses received
+- Quality of AI analyses received from DeepSeek LLM
 - User feedback on usefulness of insights
 - Domain-specific requirements for different types of decisions

+## Implementation Notes

+The AI service now integrates with DeepSeek LLM via Ollama's REST API:
+- Uses the `/api/generate` endpoint
+- Configurable model selection (deepseek-r1 or deepseek-coder)
+- Local inference with no external API dependencies
+- Structured JSON parsing with fallback mechanisms